Wat Benchamabophit: The Marble Temple

 During the early hours of the morning, a symphony of whispered prayers and rhythmic chants can be heard resonating with devotion.
-Monks, draped in saffron robes, kneel in reverence before the Phra Buddha Chinnarat, their heads bowed and palms pressed together in humble submission.
+Monks, draped in saffron robes, kneel before the Phra Buddha Chinnarat, their heads bowed and palms pressed together in humble submission.

 Wat Benchamabophit is known as the Marble Temple due to its unique architectural feature: the predominant use of Carrara marble in its construction.

 During King Chulalongkorn’s travels to Europe, he was inspired by the beauty of Italian Renaissance architecture and sought to incorporate elements of it into the design of the temple.
-Carrara marble, renowned for its purity and smooth texture, was chosen as the primary material for the temple’s exterior.
+Carrara marble, known for its purity and smooth texture, was chosen as the primary material for the temple’s exterior.

 To fulfill this vision, the king ordered blocks of Carrara marble to be imported from Italy.
-The marble was meticulously carved and assembled by skilled Thai craftsmen, resulting in the elegant and harmonious structure that stands today.
+The marble was meticulously carved and assembled by skilled Thai craftsmen, resulting in the elegant and symmetrical structure that stands today.

 The extensive use of marble in the temple’s construction was a departure from the traditional Thai architectural style, which typically employed wood and brick.
 This bold choice not only added to the temple’s grandeur but also symbolized Thailand’s modernization and openness to global influences during the reign of King Chulalongkorn.